How To Travel The World On $50 A Day by Matt Kepnes

 - Minimize as much as possible

-- You’ll appreciate simplicity + be amazed at how much you didn’t need
+- You’ll appreciate the simplicity and be amazed at how much you didn’t need

-- Frees your mind – don’t be worrying about your TV while hiking in Nepal
+- Frees your mind – no worrying about your TV while hiking in Nepal

-- A storage locker for a year costs the same as weeks abroad
+- A storage locker for a year costs weeks abroad; avoid that

-- You don’t need world-class amenities to have fun
+- Travel isn’t inherently expensive – don’t need world-class amenities to have fun

 - Hostels